tiagoporto/swill-boilerplate/README.md

     Type: `Object`

-    BrowserSync options to builded project, see the browsersync [docs](https://www.browsersync.io/docs/options/).
+    BrowserSync options to build the project, see the browsersync [docs](https://www.browsersync.io/docs/options/).

-1. Open the files `.csslintrc`, `.editorconfig`, and `.eslintrc` and set your configs to CSSLint, EditorConfig and ESLint respectively.
+1. Open the files `.csslintrc`, `.editorconfig`, and `.eslintrc` and set your config for CSSLint, EditorConfig and ESLint respectively.

 1. Make a search in the folder project by `{Title}` and `{-}`, and replace by the corrected informations.